carpentries-lab/metagenomics-analysis/_episodes/04-trimming-filtering.md

 >> After trimming and filtering, our overall quality is much higher,
 >> we have a distribution of sequence lengths, and more samples pass
 >> adapter content.
 However, quality trimming is not perfect, and some
 >> programs are better at removing some sequences than others.
-Because our
->> sequences still contain 3' adapters, it could be important to explore
->> other trimming tools like [cutadapt](http://cutadapt.readthedocs.io/en/stable/) to remove these, depending on your
+Trimmomatic
->> downstream application.
-Trimmomatic did pretty well though, and its performance
->> is good enough for our workflow.
+>> did pretty well though, and its performance is good enough for our workflow.
 > {: .solution}
 {: .challenge}